small-tech/site.js/README.md

   - Live reload on static pages.

+  - Automatic server reload when the source code of your dynamic routes change.

   <ins>Note:</ins> Live deployments via startup daemons are only supported on Linux distributions with systemd.

 ## Install